Alfred-Kobby/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 101-rot13 file: encodes and decodes text using the rot13 encryption.
 Assume ASCII.

 102-odd file: prints every other line from the input, starting with the first line.

+103-water_and_stir file: add two numbers stored in the environment variables WATER and STIR and prints the result.